-When you buy an app you will be charged for the purchase cost of the app and the network connections to download it.
-Charges will also apply when you use apps that require network connections, such as downloading information and sending text messages.
+When you buy an app you are charged for the purchase cost of the app and the network connections to download it.
+Charges will also apply when you use apps that require network connections, such as downloading information and sending TXT messages.